New Research Shows Best Way to Sleep to Lower Alzheimer’s Risk

 - PELVIS: New to side sleeping?
 Put a pillow behind your pelvis for support.

 - LOWER EXTREMITY: A pillow between your knees reduces twisting of the pelvis by separating them to be closer to hip distance apart.
 Challenges: Keeping the pillow in place if you move during sleep (moving is a good thing).
 Also, pillow size and proper amount of support can be an issue.
 Pillows are big, and fiberfill, down and other materials compress.
 The more weight you put on them, the more they compress.
 Pillows are designed for your head, and most likely your leg and thigh weighs more, causing too much compression.
-A clever solution I recommend is Sleepy Kneez®, a small, lightweight but dense pillow that straps to your leg.
-It stays in place when you roll over keeping hips aligned.
-For those with knee issues, it works as a cushion and holds a hot/cold pack.
+Instead opt for a knee pillow designed to support the weight of your legs in proper sleeping posture.

 Additionally, choose a mattress that’s supportive (see PostureMonth.org for how to choose the best mattress).
 Set consistent bedtimes and plan for ample shuteye.
 Sounds obvious, but if you’re exhausted when the alarm rings in morning, go to bed earlier.
 Avoid nicotine, alcohol, and caffeine just before bed.